If your circumstances change while you are studying

 Provided you do not already have a UK Honours degree, you will be able to receive a Maintenance Loan for as long as you are studying a course of higher education.

 Changing to a new course in England, Scotland or Wales

 If you are a Northern Ireland domiciled student transferring to a course or undertaking 'top-up' courses at a Higher Education Institution elsewhere in the United Kingdom you may be treated as a new student by the institution.
 This may happen if your mode of study changes such as moving from a full-time course to a part-time course.
 Therefore, you may have to pay tuition fees of £9,250 for full-time courses and increased part-time charges.

 Repeating a year of your course or deferring your studies

 If you want to repeat a year of your course, or postpone your studies, you should first discuss your reasons with your place of study and with your local Student Finance NI office.
 They will then let you know how your financial support could be affected.

 If you postpone or repeat a year due to circumstances beyond your control, you may be offered full support.
 If your university or college approves your repeat period or deferment, they will update your local office, who will take a decision on whether you will continue to get full financial support.

 Leaving your course early

 If you leave your course early, it may affect your entitlement to financial support if you return to higher education in the future.
-You can find out more by talking to your student finance NI regional office and place of study.
+You can find out more by talking to your local Student Finance office and place of study.
 Your Student Loan will enter repayment in the April following your last date of attendance, and only when your income is over the repayment threshold, which is currently £22,015 per year (repayment thresholds change every year).